alexmckinnon/lighthouselabs/README.md

 ### Day 9

 Write a function called isSafe() which will take in a coordinate in the form of 'H2' and return a true or a false boolean.
 The isSafe() function should check to see if there is a rock or current or not in that cell.

+### Day 10

+Write a function called allRocks() which when called will return an array of the coordinates of all the rocks in your grid.